bingmoon/SCI-Risk-Nomogram/README.md

 For questions about the code or the manuscript, please contact:

 **Hongbo He**
-Department of Integrated Traditional Chinese and Western Medicine Surgery
+Division of Surgery, Institute of Integrated Traditional Chinese and Western Medicine,
 West China Hospital, Sichuan University
 Chengdu, China
 Email: hhb89008684@163.com